 Learn How to Improve the Visibility of Your App in the Store

 At the same time, for Android apps distribution you can use even more than just Google Play.
-For example, companies can also release their apps on Amazon Store that provides almost 0.5 million apps in 200 countries and enables attracting more users.
+For example, companies can also release their apps on Amazon Store which provides more than 800K apps in 200 countries and enables attracting more users.

 As for the revenue share, both stores have similar terms – 30% is taken from in-app purchases in the first year of subscription and 15% of the price after 12 months.